dirkkredler/docker4symfony/README.md

 -   `DATABASE_URL='mysql://root:@database:3306/app?serverVersion=5.7'`
 -   `APP_MAIL='dirk@localhost.test'`
 -   `APP_URI='https://localhost'`

+The `doctrine` recipe will most likely mess with your `docker-compose.yaml` on installation, fix it by removing the parts the recipe added.

 Since we use apache, do not forget to `composer require symfony/apache-pack` to add support for the webserver within your symfony-app and feel free to add some caching to your static assets: